 The application is written in NodeJS so you have to install it as a requirement before the application.
 So, first, update the system to install the released security patches to improve the system behavior.

 sudo apt update sudo apt upgrade

-After this, we have to install NodeJS but not just any version but one of the recent ones.
+After this, install NodeJS but not just any version but one of the recent ones.
 To do this, add the repository of the

 17x. branch as follows